jpluimers/OpenSuSE.Tumbleweed.Server-Install/README.rst

 The easiest way to start a headless install is picking "Minimal server selection (text mode)" during installation.

 The problem however is that this indeed minimal.
-It is enforced by the ``patterns-openSUSE-minimal_base-conflicts`` [#patterns-openSUSE-minimal_base-conflicts]_ pattern which is part of the minimal install.
+It is enforced by the ``patterns-openSUSE-minimal_base-conflicts`` [#patterns-openSUSE-minimal_base-conflicts_footnote]_ pattern which is part of the minimal install.

 It prevents some packages to install like ``mercurial``, ``php`` and ``python``.